 12. IMPACT OF CHANGES; NEW GUIDANCE

-In the event the ICANN Board adopts changes to the Temporary Specification (a “Triggering Event”), then Registry may notify Registrar of the changes and upon ICANN publication of the updated Temporary Specification to its website, the changes will also be adopted and incorporated automatically herein to this Data Processing Addendum.
+In the event the ICANN Board adopts changes to the Temporary Specification (a “Triggering Event”), then Registry may notify Registrar of the changes and, upon ICANN publication of the updated Temporary Specification to its website, the changes will also be adopted and incorporated automatically herein to this Data Processing Addendum.

 Registrar will be given thirty (30) days to accept or reject the proposed changes; rejection may result in termination of the RRA.
 If Registrar does not respond within thirty (30) days following notice, it is deemed to have accepted the changes to the Data Processing Addendum, as applicable.